 Many people say 100% financing is impossible.
-Well if you are a qualified veteran it is possible to get a 100% financing VA loan.
-It is also possible to get 100 refinancing home loans as well.
+Well if you are a qualified veteran, it is possible to get a 100% financing VA loan.
 What does 100% financing mean?
 It means that the loan covers the total amount of the house price.
 In other words, no down payments.
 The reason why banks and other lenders require a down payment in the first place is because they want security and they want to be paid back for everything they lent out.
 Making that initial payment ensures that there is less of a chance the borrower will default on the loan.
 In fact, credit score is less of a risk determiner than a down payment is.

 With so much risk, why would anyone offer a 100% financing on a mortgage?
 With some programs, the government will back the loan, kind of like insurance, and with the government’s support, the risk factor nearly disappears, making the lender much more comfortable giving the borrower 100% financing.

 A few different available mortgage programs offer 100% financing home loans, but not many.
 The USDA home loan and VA loans rank at the top in popularity.
 The USDA loan was put in place to help develop rural areas, and the requirements for this loan are surprisingly lenient.
 To qualify for this, your house does have to be located in certain areas of the US.
 In addition to this, there are a few added fees tacked on in order to provide funding for others in the future.
 Even though they are added into the amount of the loan, these fees can add up over time and should be taken into account when considering the USDA home loan.

 VA loans come with a few more perks than the USDA, making them a better option for financing at 100 percent.
 Beyond no required down payment, the borrower could ask the lender to pay closing costs on a VA loan.
 In this case, the buyer wouldn’t have to put any money down.
 That means no money out of pocket.